-1915(c) HCBS Waiver: Draft CO.011.08.03 - Jan 01, 2021 Page 52 of 2

 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the state Plan

 Specify:

-The following dollar amount
+The f following dollar amount

+Spec rify dollar amount: If this amount changes, this item will be revised.

+following formula is used to determine the needs allowance:

+Spec

+spec 'ty' .

+Othe er

+Spec ·ifo:

+Spec 97.

+wanc ce for the spouse only (select one):

+Applicable state provides an allowance for a spouse who does not meet the definition of a community spouse in

+24 of the Act.
+Describe the circumstances under which this allowance is provided:

+Spec rify:

+Snec cify the amount of the allowance (select one):

+Spec ing the amount of the anowance (select one).

+SSI standard

+Optional state supplement standard

+Medically needy income standard The following dellar emounts

+The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

-The following formula is used to determine the needs allowance:
+The amount is determined using the following formula:

 Specify:

-Other

-Specify:

-llowance for the spouse only (select one):

-Not Applicable

-The state provides an allowance for a spouse who does not meet the definition of a co

-The state provides an allowance for a spouse who does not meet the definition of a co

-The state provides an allowance for a spouse who does not meet the definition of a co §1924 of the Act.
-Describe the circumstances under which this allowance is provided

-The state provides an allowance for a spouse who does not meet the definition of a co §1924 of the Act.
-Describe the circumstances under which this allowance is provided

-Specify the amount of the allowance (select one):

-- SSI standard

-- Optional state supplement standard

-- Medically needy income standard

-- The following dollar amount:

-If this amount changes, this item will be revised.
-Specify dollar amount:

-The amount is determined using the following formula:

 iii.
-Allowance for the family (select one):
+Al lowance for the family (select one):

 Not Applicable (see instructions)

 AFDC need standard

 Medically needy income standard

 The following dollar amount:

+-

-Specify dollar amount: \\\\\\ The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
+Specify dollar amount: The amount specified cannot exceed the higher of the need standar

+family of the same size used to determine eligibility under the state's approved AFDC plan or the med needy income standard established under 42 CFR §435.811 for a family of the same size.
+If this amount

+changes, this item will be revised.

 The amount is determined using the following formula:

+Specify:

+specify.

+Other

+Other

+Specify:

-iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:
+mounts for incurred medical or remedial care expenses not subject to payment by a third party, sp

+in 42 §CFR 435.726:

 a.
-Health insurance premiums, deductibles and co-insurance charges b.
-Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.
+Health insurance premiums, deductibles and co-insurance charges

+b.
+Necessary medical or remedial care expenses recognized under state law but not covered under the Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

+Se

+Se lect one:

+Se lect one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver part

+Se lect one: Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver part not applicable must be selected.

-Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
+Se Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver part not applicable must be selected.
 The state does not establish reasonable limits.

-The state establishes the following reasonable limits
+Se lect one: Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver part not applicable must be selected.